ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 and then you can let Read the Docs generate PDF's and other formats.

-This article provides an overview of the features of Sphinx and Read the Docs, and allow you to evaluate them for use in your organization.
+This article provides an overview of the features of Sphinx and Read the Docs, and enables you to evaluate them for use in your organization.

 Introduction to Sphinx
 ----------------------